kushaldas/pym/docs/variablesanddatatypes.rst

     >>> a + b
     36

-From the above example you can understand that to declare a variable in python , what you need is just to type the name and the value.
+From the above example you can understand that to declare a variable in Python , what you need is just to type the name and the value.
 Python can also manipulate strings They can be enclosed in single quotes or double quotes like

 ::